 The patient with phlebothrombosis had an associated traumatic injury to the groin.
 It is unclear whether the phlebitis was related to or exacerbated by treatment with acetohydroxamic acid.
 No patient in the three year controlled (Phase III) clinical trial developed phlebitis.
 In all instances these vascular abnormalities returned to normal following appropriate medical therapy.

 The phlebitis and emboli resolved following discontinuation of acetohydroxamic acid and implementation of appropriate medical therapy.
-Several patients have resumed treatment with acetohydroxamic acid without ill effect.
+Several patients have resumed treatment with acetohydroxamic acid without ill effect.[Ref]

 Cardiovascular side effects including superficial phlebitis involving the lower extremities has been reported in several patients on acetohydroxamic acid during clinical trials.
 Palpitations have also been reported.
 Embolic phenomena have been reported in three patients taking acetohydroxamic acid in the Phase II trial.
-One patient developed deep vein thrombosis of the lower extremities.
+One patient developed deep vein thrombosis of the lower extremities.[Ref]

 More about acetohydroxamic acid

 - During Pregnancy